 Excellent research and training in a supportive environment

 SETU has a "HR Excellence in Research" designation from the European Commission.
-This award acknowledges SETU Waterford as a stimulating work environment for researchers, providing attractive working conditions and equipping researchers with the broad skills and experience necessary to develop their research careers.
+This award acknowledges SETU as a stimulating work environment for researchers, providing attractive working conditions and equipping researchers with the broad skills and experience necessary to develop their research careers.
 Read more about our HR Strategy for Researchers (HRS4R).
-We continue to hold this award.

 SETU offers a range of training under the Structured PhD programme including but not limited to ethics, GDPR, research integrity, statistics, practical pedagogy, academic writing and entrepreneurship.
 Doctoral candidates can also avail of the Broaden our Horizons and Odyssey Mentoring programme and scholarship recipients gain experience in lecturing undergraduates.
 Research Integrity training is offered to all postgraduate students conducting research activities.
-Grant writing workshops are also provided throughout the year by the RO and are advertised on our events page.
-The Postgraduate Research Forum (E: [email protected]) enables sharing among peers, and we have many coffee mornings and networking sessions throughout the year.
+Grant writing workshops are also provided throughout the year by the Research Office and are advertised on our events page.